 Below, we've set out two examples of data to get your started with your data retention policy.
 Please note, your business needs may differ from the examples below.

 Examples of personal data to get you started.

-Example One - Collecting names, contact details and temperatures for contact tracing purposes.
+Example One - Collecting names and contact details of people booking to eat at your restaurant.